-- You need to sync data for each 1km square to get the data onto your tablet to work with - Sync several squares (enough for 2-3 weeks) when you have a good signal - When surveying, sync data back as often as you can, but only if you have a good signal. - Back up your data using the backup dashboard.
-This will back up all synced squares on the tablet. - Delete synced squares from your tablet once confirmed with the office by text or email they have synced back.
+- You need to sync data for each 1km square to get the data onto your tablet to work on - Sync several squares (enough for 2-3 weeks) when you have a good signal - When surveying, sync data back as often as you can, but only if you have a good signal. - Back up your data using the backup dashboard.
+This will back up all synced squares on the tablet. - Delete synced squares from your tablet when you have confirmed with the office (Claire) by text or email (further details will be given in training) they have synced back.